davgra04/dgCHIP8/README.md

  --- --- --- ---         --- --- --- ---
 ```

-## Running the Decompiler
+## Running the Disassembler

-The decompiler is written using Python 3, and requires `argparse` and `pprint` packages.
+The disassembler is written using Python 3, and requires `argparse` and `pprint` packages.

 ```bash
 # set up Python virtual environment